-What we want

-Write what learners know.
+What we know Write what learners know.
 Learners choose at least one point to copy into the KWL chart in their LAB.

-Write learners questions here.
+What we want to know Write learners questions here.
 They choose at least one point to copy into their KWL chart.

-Complete during report back on Thursday.
+What we learned Complete during report back on Thursday.
 Learners write at least one point.